Crack Baby Athletic Association: Plot

 When the deal with EA Sports is signed, the boys learn from their contract with Peter Moore (portrayed here as a bourbon-drinking, cigar-smoking, southern planter), the head of EA Sports, that his company now owns the rights to the Crack Baby Athletic Association and will keep all the revenue.
 Kyle is crushed over the end of his orphanage project, while Cartman and the others are mostly still in shock about the revelation that Slash does not exist.
 When they return to South Park, Kyle and Stan discover that the orphanage has been miraculously built.
 When Kyle asks who paid for it, they see Slash's guitar and hat in the corner.
-Kyle is overjoyed, and everyone's faith in Slash is restored.
+Kyle is overjoyed, and their faith in Slash is restored.

 Reception

 Ramsey Isler of IGN gave the episode a rating of 7.0 of 10, stating that it was "an average episode – not terribly bad, but not very good either".
 He criticized the show for its lack of depth regarding the controversy with the NCAA not compensating its players.

 Jason Whitlock, a Fox Sports writer and critic of the current state of commercial college athletics and of the NCAA, called the episode "one of the most hilarious and poignant moments of television I’ve ever witnessed", commenting, "It was like The Wire splashed with Arrested Development."

 Sean O'Neal of The A.V.
 Club gave the episode a B+ rating, saying that while the satire was a bit too preachy, the episode was redeemed by the "cartoonishly ludicrous" notion of Slash as a Santa Claus figure.

-The morning after the episode aired, Slash tweeted "I'm not......real?" followed by a sad emoji.
+The morning after the episode aired, Slash tweeted "I'm not......real?" followed by a sad emoticon.